ebaauw/homebridge-rpi/README.md

 ## Homebridge plugin for Raspberry Pi
 Copyright © 2019-2020 Erik Baauw.
 All rights reserved.

-This [Homebridge](https://github.com/homebridge/homebridge) plugin exposes a Raspberry Pi and its GPIO-connected devices to HomeKit.
+This [Homebridge](https://github.com/homebridge/homebridge) plugin exposes to HomeKit Raspberry Pi computers and devices connected to the Pi's GPIO-pins.
 It provides the following features:
-- Monitoring from HomeKit of the RPi's CPU: temperature, frequency, voltage, and throttling, incl.
+- Monitoring from HomeKit of the Pi's CPU: temperature, frequency, voltage, and throttling, incl.
 [Eve](https://www.evehome.com/en/eve-app) history for the temperature;
-- Monitoring and controlling from HomeKit of input devices connected to the RPi's GPIO pins:
+- Monitoring and controlling from HomeKit of input devices connected to the Pi's GPIO pins:
   - Buttons;
   - Contact sensors (incl.
 Eve history);
-- Monitoring and controlling from HomeKit output devices connect to the RPi's GPIO pins:
+- Monitoring and controlling from HomeKit output devices connected to the Pi's GPIO pins:
   - Relays, LEDs, Fans, etc, exposed as _Switch_ (incl.
 Eve history);
   - Servo motors, exposed as _Switch_, with _Current Tilt Angle_ and
 _Target Tilt Angle_;